crllect/EaglerReborn/README.md

-# Eagler Reborn | Eaglercraft service allowing to connect to Java Minecraft servers.
+# Eagler Reborn | Eaglercraft client allowing to connect to Java Minecraft servers.

 ### Play real Minecraft 1.8 in your browser, currently only supports multiplayer